europeana/Labs/api/index.md

 ---

 ### Introduction
-The Europeana datasets availble here all support a number of ways of querying and integrating the data into applications.
+The Europeana datasets available here all support a number of ways of querying and integrating the data into applications.
-The below information provides pointers to more detailed API documentation.
+The links below provide pointers to more detailed API documentation.

 |API Type|Usage|
 |:-------------|:-------------|